ropensci/skimr/README.md

 We welcome issue reports and pull requests, including potentially adding support for commonly used variable classes.
-However, in general, we encourage users to take advantage of skimr's flexibility to add their own customized classes.
+However, in general, we encourage users to take advantage of skimr’s flexibility to add their own customized classes.
 Please see the [contributing](CONTRIBUTING.md) and [conduct](CONDUCT.md) documents.